jcordes73/openshift-ai-ray/yaml/preemption/README.md

     withinClusterQueue: Never
 ```

-Team A will preempt team B when it has insufficient resources to run.
+Team A will preempt team B because it has insufficient resources to run.

 ## Setting Up the Demo
----

 ```
 make setup-kueue-examples
 ```

-Running the example
+## Running the example
----

 1. Create a ray cluster for team B. Wait for the cluster to be running.
 ```